mongodb/docs/source/release-notes/release-advisories/advisories-v3.4.rst

   migrating of all monitoring data to a new schema in the background.
   This migration requires significant free disk space.

-- Add necessary IP addresses or |cidr| blocks for to the whitelists for any API clients connecting to the Automation configuration endpoints.
+- Add necessary IP addresses or |cidr| blocks for to the access lists for any API clients connecting to the Automation configuration endpoints.